deependhulla/genai-update-for-email-in-groupoffice/README.md

 Refer to **[setup-notes.txt](setup-notes.txt)** for a step-by-step guide on:
 - Patching GroupOffice to integrate this addon.
 - Adding the required API configurations.
 - Ensuring compatibility with existing modules.
+- I have created a setup-notes.txt file containing code instead of using .patch files for various files.
+The reason is that GroupOffice updates frequently, and maintaining patch files for each version can be challenging and may lead to issues.
+This notes file will help developers or IT personnel search for and add the necessary code more easily.

 ## Demo  Video